Please note that Tapas no longer supports Internet Explorer.

 The wind became too harsh for him to watch any longer, but he knew Ming Yi enjoyed the thrill of making him suffer.
 Ming Yi caught him, setting his feet on the ground before he murmured in warning near his ear, “Dianxia, don’t open your eyes.”

-“Why?” he asked a heartbeat later, light blinking through his vision as he, of course, went to open his eyes.
+“Why?” he asked in a heartbeat later, light blinking through his vision as he, of course, went to open his eyes.
 He met the sight of a bandaged hand.
-Darkness surrounded his peripheral, leaving him unable to see anything.
+Darkness surrounded his peripheral vision, leaving him unable to see anything.
 “What’s going on?”

 Zhen Xue shuffled anxiously on his feet, attempting to move Ming Yi’s hand, only to freeze as his foot landed on something that softly crunched beneath his shoe.
 His stomach twisted into knots, faint nausea washing over him as he realized the sound and how the smell of burning charcoal wasn’t from the kitchen.